For each course please complete a Course Reserve Request Form with the following information:

 Personal copies of books

 Bring personal copies of books to the Circulation Desk, and include author and title information on your Course Reserve Request Form.
-Personal copies will be affixed with a non-removable security tag and limited to a two-hour loan period within the library.
+Personal copies will be affixed with a non-removable security tag and limited to a 3-hour loan period within the library.

 Bridwell Library does not place paper photocopies on reserve.
 Please see the information on electronic reserves below.